BoldingBruggeman/fabm-pisces/README.md

 The code refers to the equations in the [the PISCES-v2 paper](https://doi.org/10.5194/gmd-8-2465-2015) where possible.
 However, the PISCES version that the code is based on (NEMO r4.0-HEAD.r13720) has already evolved beyond the description in the paper.
 Thus, there are several differences between the code and the paper.
 We will attempt to track these here:

 * phytoplankton maximum growth rate [its reference value at 0 degrees Celsius] is 0.6 d-1 in paper, 0.8 d-1 in code.
 * particulate organic mater (POC, GOC) remineralisation is now depth-dependent and calculated using a configurable number of lability classes (`p4zpoc.F90`).
 This has replaced Eq 38.
+See also [Aumont et al. 2017](https://doi.org/10.5194/bg-14-2321-2017).
 * exponent for silicate dissolution (`p4zrem.F90`) is 9 in Eq 52 of paper, but 9.25 in code.
 The latter matches the [Ridgwell paper](https://doi.org/10.1029/2002GB001877).
 * quadratic mortality of diatoms depends in a different way on nutrient limitation than described in the paper (Eq 13)
 * quadratic and linear mortality of nanophytoplankton is now modified by cell size